-Looking back now, how I have it figured is, if I had arrived at the ashram at such a time that I would have seen the young boy during the period that his mental barriers had been "reduced to nothingness," as an adult arriving from the present time backward and aware of never having experienced such a state, that is, not recalling it from my youth to a grown man, yet fully aware of the importance of Enlightenment, I would have interceded in some fashion to ensure growing to manhood it wasn't lost.
+Looking back now, how I have it figured is, if I had arrived at the ashram at such a time that I would have seen or met the young boy during the exact same period that his mental barriers had been "reduced to nothingness," as an adult arriving from the present time backward and aware of never having experienced such a state, that is, not recalling it from my youth to a grown man, yet fully aware of the importance of Enlightenment, I would have interceded in some fashion to ensure growing to manhood it wasn't lost.

 The easiest way for that to have transpired would to have somehow eliminated the one, primary specific incident that was most directly responsible for the loss --- without disturbing the overall nature of the time-flow.
 Now, if I could have figured out what that specific incident was on the spot in the ashram at the time or not is another thing.
 Looking back, that one specific incident would be to ensure the boy knew, no matter what, under NO or any circumstances, was he to get out of the car and open the garage door before his aunt stopped the car and she herself got out.

 However, after having become an adult, because of the mitigating circumstances that transpired after I returned from the ashram as a young boy, that is, having stumbled onto the bloody physical aftereffects of my uncle committing suicide by placing a shotgun in his mouth, my mind shut down or covered over the event to such a point I didn't know or remember anything in my everyday day-to-day surface thoughts from that period of time.
 If such was the case, how would I have been able to intercede in such a manner that I could have warned the boy?
 Somehow, when I went back to the ashram as an adult, even if I didn't know I needed it, I would still should have, simply growing up as part of the family, garnered some sort of a surface knowledge of my uncle's suicide into my repertoire in order to put it to use.